danielleberre/satsmt19handson/README.md

 So variable 123 will mean: in row 1, column 2, the value is 3.

-So the following constraints have to be expressed:

-- each cell contain exactly one value between 1 and 9
-- each value appears only once in each row
-- each value appears only once in each column
-- each value appears only once in each 3x3 block

 You will need to add at the end of the file the hints: